 Most of the guidance that the government and the news media send out to the public is to wash your hands and practice ‘social distancing’.
 Both of those ideas are good ones to help prevent the spread of Coronavirus.
 But they are incomplete.
 That really doesn’t say how build immune system against Covid.
-Your immune system and it’s health could be the most important factor.
+Your immune system and its health could be the most important factor.
 Especially for the elderly.
 The Government’s advice ignores some of the most important actions you can take to protect yourself and your family.
 Here’s some other ideas how to boost your immune system for Covid.

 If you read the analyses of people who have died from the Coronavirus, they cite two high risk factors: